Solar Panel Soiling Loss in Australia: How Much Dirt Is Costing You

 What About Panel Self-Cleaning?

-Some modern panels are marketed with hydrophilic anti-soiling coatings — glass treatments that cause water to sheet off more effectively, taking loose particles with it.
+Some modern panels are marketed with hydrophilic anti-soiling coatings.
+These are glass treatments that cause water to sheet off more effectively, taking loose particles with it.

-These coatings help with mineral dust in rainy climates but don’t prevent:
+These coatings help with mineral dust in rainy climates.
+However, they don’t prevent:

 - Bird droppings (adhesive protein bonds)